-The automated clearing house (ACH) is a type of wire transfer for capital transaction system, it works to clear payments all across the U.S easier.
+The automated clearing house (ACH) is a type of wire transfer for capital transaction systems; it makes it easier to clear payments across the U.S.

 ACH is a type of EFT managed by NACHA.
-The ACH system is made remarkably quick and simple by making groups of financial transferrals clubbed together.
+The ACH system is made remarkably quick and simple by clubbing groups of financial transferrals.
 It’s then processed at a certain interim period of the day.
-ACH transferral can be even cleared on the same day due to recent rules.
-These payment systems are used in the US with ACH for making transferral like payroll, tax refunds, consumer bills, direct deposit, tax refunds, tax payments, etc.
+Due to recent rules, ACH transferral can even be cleared on the same day.
+These payment systems are used in the US with ACH for making transfers like payroll, tax refunds, consumer bills, direct deposit, tax refunds, tax payments, etc.

 Key Takeaways